Lega Piemonte: Splits and recovery

-In 1999, the party suffered a damaging split when Comino left the party over disagreements with Umberto Bossi, federal secretary of Lega Nord, and started his own party, which was integrated into the Autonomists for Europe (ApE) in 2000.
+In 1999, the party suffered a damaging split when Comino left the party over disagreements with Bossi, federal secretary of Lega Nord, and started his own party, which was integrated into the Autonomists for Europe (Autonomisti per l'Europa, ApE) in 2000.
+Troubled by splits and a significant loss of popular support (the party was reduced from 18.2% to 7.8% in just three years), the Northern League Piedmont entered into the House of Freedoms, the Silvio Berlusconi-led centre-right coalition.

-Troubled by splits and a huge loss of popular support (the party was reduced from 18.2% to 7.8% in just three years), LNP entered into the centre-right House of Freedoms coalition.
-From 2000 to 2005 the party took part to the regional government led by Enzo Ghigo (Forza Italia), which included LNP long-time leader Gipo Farassino as regional minister of Culture, while Roberto Cota was appointed President of the Regional Council.
+From 2000 to 2005, the party took part to the regional government led by Enzo Ghigo of Forza Italia, which included Farassino (the long-time Northern League Piedmont leader) as regional minister of culture, while Cota was appointed president of the Regional Council of Piedmont.
 In 2001, Cota was elected national secretary of LNP with the mandate of re-building the party.
 Between 2006 and 2008, the party doubled its share of vote from 6.3% to 12.3%.
 Subsequently, Cota became floor leader of Lega Nord in the Chamber of Deputies.

-In the 2009 European Parliament election, LNP increased again its share reaching 15.7%, its best electoral result since 1996.
+In the 2009 European Parliament election in Piedmont, the Northern League Piedmont increased again its share reaching 15.7%, its best electoral result since 1996.